juanuys/juanuys.github.io/_posts/2020-10-29-humane-games.md

 This has urged me to reflect on which [values](/masters/values) I want to establish as a game designer, and one day as a studio.
 Tynan Sylvester even discusses values in [his book](https://tynansylvester.com/book/):

+{% quote sylvester_designing_2013 %}
-> This book has covered a lot of knowledge about being a game designer.
+This book has covered a lot of knowledge about being a game designer.
 Combine that knowledge with practice, and you'll develop skills.
 But I don't think knowledge and skills are all that's needed for exemplary game design.
 I think that to do this really well, we must also have values.
->
-> (Sylvester, Tynan.
-2013)
+{% endquote %}

 I iterate the values in the book here, and they are specifically applicable to game designers: